eygilbert/egdb_intl/Readme.md

 -----------
 Egdb_intl is a set of C++ source files with functions to access the kingsrow international draughts endgame databases.
 The code can be used to access 2 versions of the win, loss, draw (WLD) db, and the moves-to-conversion (MTC) db.
 These databases have information for positions with up to 8 pieces and with up to 5 pieces on one side.
 The source files are identical to those used in the kingsrow draughts program.

 From 2010 to 2014 I distributed version 1 of the databases on a portable external hard drive.
-This db is 407gb of data, which includes a small subset of 9-piece positions, 5 men vs. 4 men.
+This db is 407gb of data, which includes a small subset of 9-piece positions, 5 men vs. 4 men (I disabled the 9-piece functionality in this driver because I found through testing that on average it was less effective than not using it).
 In 2014 I created version 2 by re-compressing the db using better compression techniques, and excluding more positions to make the compression work better.
 Version 2 is 56gb of data, and is available for download from a file server.
 See link below.

 The source code can be compiled for Windows using Microsoft Visual Studio 2015, and for Linux.
 Rein Halbersma ported the code to Linux and improved it in other ways also.
 Thanks Rein!